 - In 2003 John Mullen, Sam Leake, John Payne, Chip Northrup, and David Young conceived the idea of bringing rowing back to White Rock Lake by founding a new club.
 Before an oar even hit the water, the mission of the future club was established: to make rowing accessible to the citizens—in particular, the youth—of the City of Dallas.
 In 2003, White Rock Boathouse, Inc., a 501(c)(3) nonprofit organization, was created to make this mission a reality.

 - In 2004, by agreement with the City of Dallas, WRB, Inc. took on the challenge of reclaiming and renovating the new club’s home: the original White Rock Boathouse (now nicknamed the “Boomerang”).
 The once-fine facility had been largely abandoned and suffered from degradation and neglect – gang tags and drug paraphernalia were common sights.
 Thanks to WRB’s efforts, however, the building was restored to use, and the environment and safety of the entire T&P Hill recreational area have dramatically improved.

 - Over the next couple of years, numerous novice rowers received lessons from volunteer club instructors, and the seeds of the WRB’s future junior program were sown.
 With that growth in mind, the WRB’s leadership began to plan for the club’s next iteration and a larger, modern facility to support it.

 - In 2007, largely through John Mullens efforts, WRB, Inc., raised $2.5 million in contributed funds to build a new boathouse and parking area next to the abandoned Dallas Water Utilities Filter Building, leveraging its old sedimentation basins, which had also been forgotten and subjected to vandalism.
 The new Sam Leake Boathouse (SLB) opened its doors in August 2008.

 - At the SLB, the club sponsors provided rowing instruction via the White Rock Juniors Rowing program for Dallas-area high school and middle-school students, and the White Rock Masters Rowing program, open to all adults.
-WRB has an active para-rowing (differently abled athletes) relocated here from the Bathhouse, and space is leased to the rowing program at Jesuit College Prep High School.
+WRB has an active para-rowing (differently abled athletes) and veterans rowing program relocated here from the Bathhouse, and space is leased to the rowing program at Jesuit College Prep High School and SMU.